rabukakeher/eth-insurance-app/README.md

 # eth-insurance-app
-A project on etherium blockchain for insurance handling.
+A project on Ethereum Blockchain for insurance handling.